Thursday, 30 August 2018

 Um… そうですね。

 Don't get me wrong; I've called down the Western Buddhist press many times here on my own public confessional.
 Most of what passes for our media is pat, predictable, and embarrassingly bourgeois.
-Still, such a declaration, as sensational and click-baity as it seems, must be at least a little over the top, eh?
+Still, such a declaration, as sensational and click-baity as it sounds, must be at least a little over the top, eh?

 As it happens, not so much.